divio/django-multisite-plus/README.md

 # django-multisite-plus

-An extension to django-multisite that brings:
+An extension to django-multisite and djangocms-multisite that brings:

+* Packaging as an Addon for Divio Cloud and configuration of django-multisite and djangocms-multisite
 * Tools to help handling moving database dumps between environments (live/stage/test/local) and still maintaining sensible domain names.
-* Packaging as an Addon for Divio Cloud and configuration of django-multisite and djangocms-multisite
+* single-process and multi-process deployment options

 ## Installation on Divio Cloud